5.tex Educ.tex index.html Thomas William Korner, Korner's Korner, Pleasures of Counting, T.W.Korner, Mathematics

 Books

-New!
-Naive Decision Making New!
+Naive Decision Making

 CUP was anxious that this should not be bought by those seeking a political tract and insisted on the subtitle `Mathematics Applied to the Social World'.
 However, what it says on the tin is what is in the tin, and the book presents a naive, but mathematical, look at decision making.
 Intended for readers who have done a first course on calculus, this book is a `cat sat on the mat' first reader for future Masters of the Universe, an ideal birthday present for budding casino owners, bookmakers and card sharps and, I hope, a good read for everybody else.
 The paperback has ISBN-13 9780521731638 and costs £21.99 but no one who can afford it will wish to miss the privilege of owning the hardback (ISBN-13: 9780521516167) at £60.
 If (perish the thought) your local bookstore does not stock it, try CUP's own web site.